-The financial statements of the Company have drawn up in accordance with Singapore Financial Reporting Standards ("FRS").
-The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.
+The special purpose financial statements of the Company have drawn up in accordance with Indian Accounting Standard (Ind-AS).
+The special purpose financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.

-The financial statements of the company are presented in United States Dollars (USD), which is the functional currency of the company.
-All financial information presented in United States Dollars has been rounded to the nearest dollar, unless otherwise indicated.
+The special purpose financial statements of the company are presented in United States Dollar (USD), which is the functional currency of the company.
+All special purpose financial information presented in United States Dollar has been rounded to the nearest dollar, unless otherwise indicated.